Parveshdhull/emoji-keyboard/README.md

+Note: This repository is no longer maintained.
+The latest version is available at [emoji-keyboard](https://github.com/Parveshdhull/emoji-keyboard).

+---

 # Linux Emoji Keyboard - Toggle

 There are many emoji software's available, but all are tiresome.
 Either you need to copy-paste emoji's one by one or you have to use the cursor to select emoji.